Guy Snodgrass: Military career

 A career F/A-18 Hornet pilot, Snodgrass flew combat sorties from an aircraft carrier in the Persian Gulf in direct support of Operation Iraqi Freedom during his first tour of duty with Strike Fighter Squadron 131.
 Following this tour, he was selected to serve as a TOPGUN instructor at the US Navy Strike Fighter Weapons School located in Fallon, Nevada.
 From 2008 to 2011, he served as a training officer and department head with Strike Fighter Squadron 102 based at Naval Air Facility Atsugi, located in Ayase, Japan.
-During this tour, Snodgrass was selected as the 2008 Strike Fighter Wing Pacific Pilot of the Year, 2009 Strike Fighter Wing Pacific Tactical Aviator of the Year, 2010 Naval Air Forces Michael G. Hoff Attack Aviator of the Year, and received the 2010 Naval Air Forces Pacific Navy and Marine Corps Leadership Award.
+During this tour, Snodgrass was selected as the 2008 Strike Fighter Wing Pacific Pilot of the Year, the 2009 Strike Fighter Wing Pacific Tactical Aviator of the Year, and the 2010 Naval Air Forces Michael G. Hoff Attack Aviator of the Year.
+He also received the 2010 Naval Air Forces Pacific Navy and Marine Corps Leadership Award.
 He was also selected as a national finalist for the White House Fellows program.

 In 2011, Snodgrass attended the United States Naval War College located in Newport, Rhode Island, earning a Master of Arts in national security and strategic studies.

 Snodgrass was subsequently selected for the U.S. Navy's 2014 Quadrennial Defense Review team, where he assessed U.S. Navy force structure and made recommendations regarding future fleet design.
 During this tour, he was selected to serve as speechwriter to Chief of Naval Operations Admiral Jonathan Greenert in the Pentagon in 2012.

 In the autumn 2014 edition of the Naval War College Review, Snodgrass published "Keep a Weather Eye on the Horizon: A Navy Officer Retention Study."
 The study and associated writings grabbed the attention of junior officers and senior leaders across the Navy.
-Snodgrass' findings and assertions changed the retention conversation and helped launch early talent management conversations in the Navy and across DoD.
+Snodgrass's findings and assertions changed the retention conversation and helped launch early talent management conversations in the Navy and across DoD.

 Following his Pentagon tour, Snodgrass returned overseas to Naval Air Facility Atsugi, Japan, to assume command of Strike Fighter Squadron 195.
 During this time, he created the 2015 Far East Commanders Conference, later renamed to the Pacific Warfighter Symposium, when it became hosted by the United States Pacific Fleet in Pearl Harbor, Hawaii.
 He also created and hosted the Benkyoukai Initiative, a partnership between US Navy fighter squadrons based in Japan and the Japanese Air Self Defense Force to exchange knowledge and practice aerial war fighting.
 His command subsequently earned the US Navy's Battle Efficiency award, presented annually to the finest US Navy F/A-18 squadron in the Western Hemisphere.

 Snodgrass served as Chief Speechwriter and Director of Communications to Secretary of Defense James Mattis from April 2017 to August 2018.
 He is the author of the Department of Defense's officially released Unclassified Summary of the 2018 National Defense Strategy.
 His promotion to captain was authorized in June 2018, but he chose to retire from the Navy rather than accept a new assignment.